 It is the mission of the Lawrence Parks and Recreation Department's IPM policy to sustain the beauty and recreation capabilities of its city's parks in an environmentally friendly, safe and responsible manner.
-In doing so, the department will take into account the health of the environment, the public and city staff.
-The following IPM policy describes the department's goals and explains how achievement of those goals will be attained.
+In doing so, the department will take into account the impact to the environment, and the health of the public and city staff.
+The following IPM policy describes the department's goals and explains how they will be achieved.

-Section III. - Purpose of IPM
+Section III. - Proactive Goals of IPM

 Scientific research indicates over exposure to certain pesticides can cause health problems.
 This is an issue for the public, as well as staff.
-All citizens and staff have the right to protection from hazardous pesticide materials.